 Unexpected repairs to your home… they always seem to come at a bad time, right?
-You either don’t have the money for them or have the money for them but the money is designated to something else… either way you look at it, unexpected home repairs are so inconsiderate of your time and money.
+You either don’t have the money for them or have the money for them but the money is designated to something else… either way you look at it, unexpected home repairs like when your AC is not blowing cold air are so inconsiderate of your time and money.

 Before you became a homeowner, you probably paid rent somewhere, whether it was in an apartment or rental property.
 As a renter, you didn’t have to worry about unexpected repairs.
 The only worry about unexpected repairs was what you had going on at your living space (if you had company over).
 But the financial side of unexpected repairs as a renter was the least of your concerns… All you had to do was put in a work order with your landlord or maintenance department and they would typically have your repair fixed within the same week… those were the days, right?

 Yes and no, actually.
 Both living options have pros and cons.
-As a renter, the pro was that you didn’t have to worry about unexpected repairs but the con was that the rent was too expensive.
+As a renter, the pro was that you didn’t have to worry about unexpected repairs, the landlord would take care of the Nashua air conditioner repair expenses and arrangements.
+However, the con was that the rent was too expensive.
 As a homeowner, the pro is that you own your home and have the freedom to do to it whatever you want but the con is that if you have any type of unexpected repair that needs to be done, you’re going to have to pay for it out of pocket.